 Rating Criteria for COMMUNITY ENGAGEMENT 2.1 The Proposition 47 Local Advisory Committee Membership Roster is attached.
 2.2 Based on a review of the Membership Roster, the Proposition 47 Local Advisory Committee is made up of community stakeholders that include the formerly incarcerated and other individuals impacted by the justice system.

-2.3 The membership of the Proposition 47 Local Advisory Committee is 2.4 The Lead Agency drew input from a wide cross-section of community stakeholders.
+Rating Criteria for COMMUNITY ENGAGEMENT 2.3 The membership of the Proposition 47 Local Advisory Committee is reflective of the make-up and culture of the community and the identified need.
+2.4 The Lead Agency drew input from a wide cross-section of community stakeholders.
 2.5 The community engagement process was fair, inclusive, comprehensive and transparent.
 2.6 The Lead Agency describes the process by which the Proposition 47 Local Advisory Committee meetings are sufficiently noticed, accessible to the public and include opportunities for participation.
 2.7 Letter(s) of Agreement signed by all members of the Proposition 47 Local Advisory Committee are attached.